 We create one-of-a-kind meditation cushions from rescued fabric scraps.
 No two of our products are exactly the same.
 Since we work with a variety of fabric scraps from a variety of sources, our designs each have their own unique combination of colors, textures, and geometry.
 Sustainability doesn't have to be boring —

 Our first collection was released in October 2018 with 12 colors based on the availability of fabric colors we have received.
 Some colors we produced have as little as one unit, with the most of one color being 6 units.
 Most designers start with a color vision and create their line from there.
 We do things the other way around: we start with what we receive, then Maggie uses her color intuition based on market trends to curate the collection color lineup.

 We believe in keeping things local.
 We source our scraps mostly from small local designers in the Twin Cities area.
 Our sewing is a collaboration between our studio and local Hmong-American contract stitchers.
 The buckwheat hulls which fill our cushions are sourced from neighboring North Dakota.

 Maggie Dimmick is an artist and textile designer based in Minneapolis, Minnesota.
 She earned a B.S. in Apparel Design from Cornell University, after which she worked in textile design & research and color management for New York fashion brands including Eileen Fisher and Elie Tahari.
 She is passionate about eliminating global textile waste and promoting positive well-being through purposeful art and design.
-You might find her on her bike, on her yoga mat, or at her sewing machine.
+She has a serious fabric scrap obsession and is convinced that patchwork will be the new plaid.
+She is equally passionate about inspiring others to incorporate textile waste-eliminating measures in their designs as well.
 Check out her art here.